Wife: Jahnavi Das

 - On 16 September 2018, he joined the Janata Dal (United) political party.

-- Apart from being a political strategist and a politician, he is also a Public Health Expert by training and had also worked for the United Nations for 8 years.
+- Apart from being a political strategist and a politician, he is also a Public Health Expert and has worked for the United Nations for 8 years.